-- (b) The Plan's reported total investments at fair value as of December 31, 2020 and 2019 has a variance of \$15,243,000 and (\$7,205,000), respectively, to the reported Interest in Lockheed Martin Corporation Defined Contribution Plans Master Trust of Investments at fair value on the Statements of Net Assets (see page 2 and 3).
-These immaterial amounts are the net result between certain accruals recorded by either the Master Trust or the Plan separately at year-end. - (c) Includes unsettled trades, other receivables/payables, market values on foreign currency, other cash positions on futures.
+(c) The Plan's reported total investments at fair value as of December 31, 2021 and 2020 has a variance of \$32,144,000 and \$15,243,000, respectively, to the reported Interest in Lockheed Martin Corporation Defined Contribution Plans Master Trust of Investments at fair value on the Statements of Net Assets (see page 2 and 3).
+These immaterial amounts are the net result between certain accruals recorded by either the Master Trust or the Plan separately at year-end.

+(d) Includes unsettled trades, other receivables/payables, market values on foreign currency, other cash positions on futures.

-The Plan, through the Master Trust, invests in a Stable Value Fund which holds synthetic guaranteed investment contracts (synthetic GICs) that are fully benefit-responsive and managed separate accounts.
+The Plan, through the Master Trust, invests in the LMIMCo Stable Value Fund which holds synthetic guaranteed investment contracts (synthetic GICs) that are fully benefit-responsive and managed separate accounts.
 A synthetic GIC, also known as a wrap contract, is an investment contract issued by an insurance company or other financial institution paired with an underlying investment or investments, usually a portfolio of high quality fixed income securities.
 These investment contracts provide the realized and unrealized gains and losses on the underlying investments that are amortized over the duration of the underlying investments through adjustments to the future interest-crediting rates.
-The primary factors affecting the future interest-crediting rates of the wrap contracts, the investment returns generated by the investments that back the wrap contracts, and the duration of the underlying investments covered by the wrap contracts.
+The primary factors affecting the future interest-crediting rates of the wrap contracts include the level of market interest rates, the amount and timing of participant contributions, transfers, and withdrawals into or out of the wrap contracts, the investment returns generated by the investments that back the wrap contracts, and the duration of the underlying investments covered by the wrap contracts.
 The future interest-crediting rates may not be less than 0% and are adjusted monthly or quarterly based on the yield to maturity of the underlying investments, a market value to contract value ratio of the underlying investments, and the durations of the underlying investments.
 The contracts are fully benefit-responsive, which guarantees that all qualified participant withdrawals will occur at contract value.